fr3e1/30-2-notes/Social 30-2/Unit 2/Chapter 4/Chapter 4.md

 # Adam Smith rejected mercantilism and advocated a capitalist system. explain each of the concepts below:

 ### Laissez faire
 A french term that means "leave alone".
-A laissez-faire economy is one in which government does not intervene in the free market also called laissez-faire capitalism or free-market economy; related to [[Classical Liberalism]]
+A laissez-faire economy is one in which government does not intervene in the free market also called laissez-faire [[Capitalism]] or free-market economy; related to [[Classical Liberalism]]

 ### The Invisible Hand
-A metaphor inspired by Adam Smith that describes the incentives which free markets sometimes create for self-interested people to accidentally act in the public interest, even when this is not something they intended.
+A metaphor inspired by [[Adam Smith]] that describes the incentives which free markets sometimes create for self-interested people to accidentally act in the public interest, even when this is not something they intended.

 He believed that the invisible hand had to move freely for this to happen to its full extent